Generative AI in Risk and Finance

 - and optionally OpenAI if you want to use a GPT model as LLM.

 If you do not want to use OpenAI's pay-as-you-go LLMs, the default will be Meta's open source and free of charge model Llama 3.1.
-Note however, that you need to have installed Ollama on your local machine to work with the free Llama models (see Prerequisites).
+Note however, that you need to have installed Ollama on your local machine to work with the free Llama models.

 import os